 Angela Stent is Director of the Center for Eurasian, Russian and East European Studies and Professor of Government and Foreign Service at Georgetown University.
 Her latest book, Putin’s World: Russia Against the West and with the Rest (2019), analyzes present-day Russian motives on the world stage.
 She is the author of The Limits of Partnership: US-Russian Relations in the Twenty-First Century (2014), for which she won the American Academy of Diplomacy’s Douglas Dillon prize for the best book on the Practice of America Diplomacy.
 She is also a Senior Fellow (non-resident) at the Brookings Institution and co-chairs its Hewett Forum on Post-Soviet Affairs.
 From 2004-2006, she served as National Intelligence Officer for Russia and Eurasia at the National Intelligence Council.
 From 1999 to 2001, she served in the Office of Policy Planning at the U.S. Department of State.

-Sarah Radomsky has been the Supervisor of Academic Programs at CERES since July 2017.
-She manages the MA degree, the graduate certificate program, and the undergraduate certificate program at CERES.
+Wesson Radomsky has been the Supervisor of Academic Programs at CERES since July 2017.
+They manage the MA degree, the graduate certificate program, and the undergraduate certificate program at CERES.
 They hold an MA in Eurasian, Russian and East European Studies and a BA in Russian.

 Alexandra Vreeman is the Center Administrator at CERES.
 She manages logistics for the Center’s academic events, conferences, and social events.
 She also oversees communication and outreach, as well as supervises CERES student fellows.
 Ms. Vreeman is currently pursing a master’s in Security Studies at Georgetown University and holds a B.A. in International Relations and Russian & Eastern European Studies from Claremont McKenna College.